typepulse/scira/README.md

 4. **Set the search engine name**:

-   - Enter `Scira` in the "Search engine" field.
+   - Enter `SeekWise` in the "Search engine" field.

 5. **Set the search engine URL**:

-   - Enter `https://scira.app?q=%s` in the "URL with %s in place of query" field.
+   - Enter `https://seekwise.ai?q=%s` in the "URL with %s in place of query" field.

 6. **Set the search engine shortcut**: